soasis/text/CONTRIBUTING.md

 Thank you for considering a contribution to this library!

 By contributing to this library, you agree that your contributions will be released to the copyright of JeanHeyd "ThePhD" Meneide and Shepherd's Oasis, LLC under the Apache 2.0 License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE.md) file for details.

-If you're okay with the License and such, you will be asked to sign a Contributor License Agreement to contribute to the core library if need be!
+If you're okay with the License and such, you will be asked to agree to this, and/or sign a Contributor License Agreement to contribute to the core library if need be!

 Code should be formatted using the provide [`.clang-format`](.clang-format).
 If it does a terrible job, then hand-format it with the proper indentation (using tabs) and alignment (using spaces) in-between `// clang-format off` and `// clang-format on` comment lines.